Nutrience Dog Food: An Honest Expert Assessment

-Nutrience is owned by Hagen, a well-established Canadian pet product company with over 60 years of experience in the industry.
-Their dog food is manufactured in British Columbia, Canada, in a dedicated, company-owned facility.
-This vertical integration allows for complete oversight of ingredient sourcing, production, and safety testing.
+Nutrience is a Canadian pet food brand owned by Hagen, a company with over 60 years in the industry.
+Their dog food is manufactured in British Columbia in a dedicated, company-owned facility, allowing complete oversight of ingredient sourcing, production, and safety testing.

 One of their most popular lines, featuring high-protein, grain-free recipes with fresh meats, freeze-dried inclusions, and low-glycemic carbohydrates.
+If you are interested in the grain-free and DCM debate, I have a full breakdown on the blog.

 Product Selection